MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Introduction to Object Oriented Programming Principles Programming 1 EdStem Lesson.md

 The Single Responsibility Principle is often expressed as "a class should have one, and only one, reason to change".

-This is a rather gnomic and unhelpful way of phrasing it, but is often used "knowingly" on the internet.
+This is a rather gnomic and unhelpful way of phrasing it, but is often used "knowingly" on [[the internet]].

 What is actually meant is that a class should correspond to a well defined part of the specification, and should only change if that part of the specification changes.
 In particular, it shouldn't change if _some other_ part of the specification changes.